Bulgaria during World War I: Conquest of Serbia

 In November, while the decisive Serbian defeat unfolded, the French attempted to exert pressure on the Bulgarian 2nd Army, but were soon forced to halt their attempts to drive north.
 The forces of General Maurice Sarrail that consisted of three French and one British division dug in along an 80-kilometer front from the river Cherna to Lake Doiran.
 With the fall of Pristina, General Sarrail realized that the Allies could no longer help the Serbians and decided to begin pulling back his forces to Salonika.
 The Bulgarian High Command shifted its focus to the Allies in Macedonia and decided that the time was right to go on the offensive.
 Several days were lost, however, in scouting, and it was only on 3 December that the 2nd army commenced a general advance.
 Nonetheless, the French were able to retreat in good order towards Salonika.
 They were soon followed by the British, who were defeated at the Battle of Kosturino.
 On 11 December, the Bulgarian divisions reached the Greek border, where they were ordered to halt and warned repeatedly not to cross.

 By the middle of December, the entire Kingdom of Serbia was occupied by the armies of the Central Powers and the Allies were pushed back to Salonika by the Bulgarians.
 Within two months of its entry into the war, Bulgaria achieved its main war goal: the conquest of Vardar Macedonia.
 For the duration of military operations against Serbia and the Entente in 1915, the Bulgarian Army committed a total of around 424,375 men, while its casualties were held to around 37,000 men.

 By the end of 1915, the Central Powers had established firm and unbroken control over a vast territory that stretched from the North Sea to Mesopotamia.
 They also drew great political and military dividends from the defeat and occupation of Serbia.
 Bulgaria conquered almost all the territory it desired, Germany gained unrestricted access to the natural resources of Ottoman Asia, the Ottomans received much needed German matériel assistance and Austria-Hungary secured its southern flank and could completely focus its attention on the Russian and Italian fronts.

 Bulgarian war crimes in Serbia

 Since November 1915, when Serbia was occupied, the Bulgarian army launched crimes against the civilian population.
 The use of the Serbian language was banned and books in the Serbian language were burned in Niš and Leskovac.
-Bulgarian soldiers publicly executed those that declared themselves Serbian, the worst example being the Surdulica massacre, where an estimated 2,000–3,000 Serbian men were executed in two years.
+Bulgarian soldiers publicly executed those that declared themselves Serbian, the worst example being the Surdulica massacre, where an estimated 2,000–3,000 Serbian men were executed in four months.
 Bulgarian atrocities purportedly sparked the Toplica Uprising in 1917.
 Bulgarian forces swiftly suppressed the insurrection, killing over 20,000 civilians and guerrillas in retribution.
 Bulgarians have deflected blame for these atrocities onto the Austro-Hungarians, though reliable sources confirm their culpability.
 Following the Allied breakthrough on the Macedonian front, Serbia pressed for an invasion of Bulgaria; this proposal was blocked by the British who feared the Serbs would take revenge on the Bulgarian population.